IRAs Require Special Planning

 - Revocable Standalone Beneficiary Trust?

 - Irrevocable Standalone Beneficiary Trust?

 - What are the common mistakes to avoid when IRAs are payable to trusts?

 - How is planning for (or moving) trust situs a powerful planning tool?

-Learn all this and more by attending a special 90-minute presentation by Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, entitled “Asset Protection Planning for IRAs”.
+Learn all this and more by attending a special 90-minute presentation with speaker, Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, entitled “Asset Protection Planning for IRAs”.